Better images for mind maps

 Now look at these, in the same way:

-What is a fundamental difference between the two groups related to the speed of understanding the image, that is, the apprehension of its meaning?
+What is a fundamental difference between the two groups related to the speed of understanding the image, that is, the acquisition of its meaning?
 Go back to the first group and try to answer the question:

 A particularly interesting case is the structured image but with visual patterns, such as the one below.
 We soon notice that there is something repeated in it, which helps to assemble understanding.